Examples¶

 See the Quickstart guide for a fast example with the ASE EMT Calculator.

-Important: This page only contains tips on how to couple certain ASE calculators to AMS.
+This page contains tips on how to couple some ASE calculators to AMS.
 It is provided for information purposes only.
 The information may become outdated and is not guaranteed to work for you on your system.
-SCM does not provide support for how to install different ASE calculators into AMS, nor how to set up the input for them.

 Warning